docker/get-involved/content/en/docs/captains/newsfeed/_index.md

      Follow all the Captain's Feeds right here
 ---

-## Docker Captain's NewsFeed

-This page will be integrated with Feedly.
+This page is under construction.
+We are working hard to integrate it with Feedly.
 Stay tuned !